Green-Software-Foundation/green-software-principles/Principles/carbon-intensity.md

 The standard unit of carbon intensity is gCO<sub>2</sub>eq/kWh or grams of carbon per kilowatt-hour.

-If your computer is plugged directly into a wind farm, then its electricity would have a carbon intensity of 0 gCO<sub>2</sub>eq/kWh since a wind farm emits no carbon to produce that electricity.
+If your computer is plugged directly into a wind farm, then its electricity would have a carbon intensity of about 0 gCO<sub>2</sub>eq/kWh since a wind farm emits no carbon to produce that electricity.
 However, most people can't plug directly into wind farms; instead, they plug into power grids supplied with electricity from various sources.

 Once on a grid, you can't control which sources supply electricity; you are getting a mix of everything.
-So your carbon intensity will be a mix of all the current power sources in a grid, the lower carbon and the higher carbon sources.
+Your carbon intensity will be based on all the current power sources in a grid, inclusive of both lower- and higher-carbon sources.

 ## Variability of Carbon Intensity